calebporzio/simple-php-cs-fixer/README.md

 A simple extension for using php-cs-fixer in VS Code.

-If no .php_cs.dist file (or other configuration) is found, it will use the default configuration for the Laravel project: https://gist.github.com/laravel-shift/cab527923ed2a109dda047b97d53c200
+If no `.php-cs-fixer.dist.php` file (or other configuration) is found, it will use the default configuration for the Laravel project: https://gist.github.com/laravel-shift/cab527923ed2a109dda047b97d53c200

 ![Demo Gif](demo.gif)